KBIQ: Modern rock

+Christian radio

-In the fall of 1996, Salem Communications brought KIKX and moved its Christian AC outlet KBIQ from 96.1 to 102.7 and has remained Christian AC ever since.
+In the fall of 1996, Salem Communications brought KIKX.
+Salem already had a Christian AC station in the market, KKIQ (96.1 FM).
+That signal was not as strong so Salem moved the format and call sign to 102.7.
+It has remained Christian AC ever since, although now running the K-Love network.

 KBIQ

+Word in Music

 KBIQ signed on in 1993, on 96.1 FM.
 The station was originally owned by The Word in Music Inc. (known today as Bethesda Christian Broadcasting).
-The owners were a Not-For-Profit company but the station sold commercial air time since it did not broadcast in the reserved Non-commercial FM band between 88.1 & 91.9.
+The owners were a non-profit organization but the station sold commercial air time since it did not broadcast in the non-commercial FM band between 88.1 and 91.9.
 The station did several fundraisers asking for money from listeners.

-The station was linked by four other stations that were also owned by TWIM by a satellite network called TWIM.
-In 1996, TWIM sold KBIQ to Salem Communications which was a for-profit corporation.
-The station continued to broadcast on 96.1 until Salem bought KIKX 102.7 in the fall of the same year.
-TWIM continued to operate the satellite service until the fall of 1996, when Salem Communications brought "The Word in Music" network which they would continue to operate until 1999.
+KBIQ was linked to four other stations that were also owned by the same organization, forming a satellite network called TWIM.
+In 1996, TWIM sold KBIQ to Salem Communications, a large Christian radio owner.
+The station continued to broadcast on 96.1 until Salem bought KIKX in the fall of the same year.
+TWIM continued to operate the satellite service until the fall of 1996, when Salem Communications brought "The Word in Music" network.
+Salem continued to operate the network until 1999.
 After the network dissolved KBIQ became a locally programmed Christian AC.

-Before the KBIQ callsign existed in Colorado Springs, it was the callsign for the contemporary Christian music station in Seattle now known as KCMS.
+Before the KBIQ call sign existed in Colorado Springs, it was the call letters for the contemporary Christian music station in Seattle now known as KCMS.
 In Seattle, KBIQ was operated by King's Garden Ministries from the 1960s to about 1984.
-In 1984, King's Garden changed its name to Crista Ministries and KBIQ changed its callsign to KCMS at the same time.
+In 1984, King's Garden changed its name to Crista Ministries and KBIQ changed its call sign to KCMS at the same time.
 The KCMS callsign had originated in Colorado Springs earlier, on what is now KBIQ.

+Sale to EMF "K-Love"

-On December 30, 2024, Salem announced that the company would sell its remaining contemporary Christian music stations, including KBIQ, to Educational Media Foundation (EMF), the parent company of radio networks K-Love and Air1.
+On December 30, 2024, Salem announced that the company would sell its remaining contemporary Christian music stations, including KBIQ.
+The new owner would be the Educational Media Foundation (EMF), parent company of radio networks K-Love and Air1.
 EMF already owned K-Love station KLCX (106.9 FM) and Air1 station KJME (780 AM and 96.5 FM) in the area.
 Salem cited the reason behind the sale was to pay off the company's debt.

-A few weeks later, it was announced that the station would begin airing K-Love programming beginning at midnight on February 1, 2025.
+A few weeks later, management announced that the station would begin airing K-Love programming beginning at midnight on February 1, 2025.
+The station now runs the national K-Love feed with only a local station identification each hour.